bamlab/react-native-testing/README.md

 #### On iOS

-At the root of the project :
+At the root of the project:

 ```
 cd ios